openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/README.md

 ### Json Schema Type + Format, Validated Data Storage
 N schemas can be validated on the same payload.
-To allow multiple schemas to validate, the data must be stored using one immutable class.
+To allow multiple schemas to validate, the data must be stored using one base class whether or not a json schema format constraint exists in the schema.
 See te below accessors for string data:
 - type string + format: See .as_date_, .as_datetime_, .as_decimal_, .as_uuid_